041. Scaling the Office Infrastructure and Platform

 This dynamic characterized most everything in OPU.

 In the work I do with companies today, the topic of scaling, sharing, and building new products efficiently over time is one of the most popular lessons I have the opportunity to share.
-My own experience was a journey of a career, in a sense, as scaling, sharing, and collaborating, occupied the next 15 years of work.
+My own experience was a journey of a career of scaling, sharing, and collaborating, occupied the next 15 years of work.
 We spent a good deal of time in 2000 describing some of this for a Harvard Business School case, which for many years was used to teach a combination of customer-informed product development and shifting an organization to sharing (see Microsoft Office 2000, MacCormack and Herman).

 At the sophisticated end of the platform features was a shared drawing layer, code named Escher.
 The Microsoft art collection, which had a significant job to do to fill the reception areas and lobbies with something, mostly featured Northwest contemporary artists but had one original M. C. Escher hanging in the building 17 atrium.
 The acquisition of that was championed by Art Committee member and first Office vice president, ChrisP.
 Sometimes even Apps had cute code names.